Before ringing LiSH, please read the information below which may address your issue.

 Patients who do attend without prior triage will not be seen to protect our staff and vulnerable client groups.
 If you have a need that is not urgent, please consider whether this can wait until the coronavirus outbreak is over.

-If you are under 25 and want STI testing, please click here.
+If you are over 15 and want a free at-home STI test, please click here.

 We offer a free text service for sexual health questions and advice (Lincolnshire residents, aged 13-19): Text 07520 649893